ukhsa-collaboration/hcaidcs/README.md

 Copyright notice
 ----------------

-This package was developed at Public Health England and caries the Open Government Licence as a result.
+This package was developed at Public Health England and carries the Open Government Licence as a result.
 However, it also includes geographic data from Office for National Statistics (ONS) and so the following copyright statement also applies.
 Contains National Statistics data © Crown copyright and database right 2018

 Contains OS data © Crown copyright and database right 2018